GoogleChrome/developer.chrome.com/site/en/blog/soft-navigations-experiment/index.md

 Many JavaScript frameworks use this model, but each in a different way.
 Since this is outside of what the browser traditionally understands as a “page”, measuring this has always been difficult: where is the line to be drawn between an interaction on the _current_ page, versus considering this as a _new_ page?

 The Chrome team has been been considering this challenge for some time now, and is looking to standardize a definition of what is a “soft-navigation”, and how the Core Web Vitals can be measured for this—in a similar way that websites implemented in the traditional multi-page architecture (MPA) is currently measured.
-While still in early stages, the team is now ready to make what has already been implemented more widely available through the use of an origin trial.
-This will allow sites that wish to trial this to provide feedback on the approach so far.
+While still in early stages, the team is now ready to make what has already been implemented more widely available for sites to experiment with.
+This will allow sites to provide feedback on the approach so far.

 ## What is a soft navigation?